-The 2023 budget has a 12% increase from the original 2022 budget for staffing to cover the incremental Cost-of-living Adjustment (COLA) raises given mid-year and end-of-year 2022.
-The starting wage for entry level work at the District is now \$16.50 per hour, which is significantly more than it was or even the \$15 per hour goal we set in 2019, but still not competitive with the new rates for City of Austin departments.
+The 2024 budget has a 10% increase from the original 2023 budget for staffing to cover the incremental Cost-of-living Adjustment (COLA) raises given.
+The starting wage for entry-level work in the District is now \$20 per hour, which is now competitive with the new entry rates for City of Austin departments.
 We are in line with pay rates for other small libraries in the area.
-Other items to note in the 2023 budget include:
+The cost of employee insurance has gone up considerably as well.
+Other items to note in the 2024 budget include: